mkm29/cilium-rke2-ansible/slide_deck.md

 ---

 ## **Slide 2: Introduction to Cilium Cluster Mesh (2 minutes)**
+Cilium was first released in July 2017.
+It was developed to solve the challenges of securing and managing network traffic for microservices in modern containerized environments like Kubernetes.
+The primary objective of Cilium was to use eBPF (extended Berkeley Packet Filter), a technology in the Linux kernel, to improve observability, networking, and security within clusters.
 - **What is Cilium Cluster Mesh?**
   - Multi-cluster networking powered by Cilium.
   - Enables seamless inter-cluster communication.